kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 ### TLS certificates entities

-Gloo can be configured to use TLS certificates entities such as AWS ACM issued certificates outside of k8s secrets such as Let's Encrypt.
-You will need to configure the Gloo Gateway Proxy and VirtualService to use HTTPS only listener and AWS ACM issued TLS certificates with a few steps.
+Gloo can be configured to use TLS certificates entities such as AWS ACM-issued certificates outside of k8s secrets such as Let's Encrypt.
+You will need to configure the Gloo Gateway Proxy and VirtualService to use HTTPS only listener and AWS ACM-issued TLS certificates with a few steps.

 1. Set the necessary annotations for Gloo Gateway Proxy.